Merck Manual

 The long QT interval syndromes are disorders of the heart's electrical activity that predispose people to dangerous heart rhythms and sudden death.

-The QT interval refers to the time between two events on the electrocardiogram (ECG)—from the beginning of the Q wave to the end of the T wave.
-Any abnormality that prolongs the QT interval increases the risk of a rapid, dangerous heart rhythm called torsades de pointes ventricular tachycardia Torsades de Pointes Ventricular Tachycardia Torsades de pointes ventricular tachycardia is a specific type of ventricular tachycardia that occurs in people who have a particular disorder of the heart's electrical activity called a long... read more (torsades).
+The QT interval refers to the time between 2 events on the electrocardiogram (ECG)—from the beginning of the QRS complex to the end of the T wave.
+Any abnormality that prolongs the QT interval increases the risk of a rapid, dangerous heart rhythm called torsades de pointes ventricular tachycardia (torsades).
 Ventricular tachycardia is a heart rhythm that originates in the ventricles (lower chambers of the heart) and produces a rapid heart rate.
-Torsades often turns into ventricular fibrillation Ventricular Fibrillation Ventricular fibrillation is a potentially fatal, uncoordinated series of very rapid, ineffective contractions of the ventricles (lower chambers of the heart) caused by many chaotic electrical... read more Ventricular Fibrillation , in which the heart stops beating, which is rapidly fatal.
+Torsades often turns into ventricular fibrillation, in which the heart stops beating, which rapidly causes death.

 ECG: Reading the Waves